truenas/middleware/docs/api/resources/directoryservice.rst

    :json string ldap_certificate: id of your certificate
    :json integer ldap_dns_timeout: timeout for LDAP DNS queries
    :json boolean ldap_enable: enable LDAP directory service
-   :json string ldap_groupsuffix: suffix that is used for groups
    :json boolean ldap_has_samba_schema: does LDAP have Samba schema
    :json string ldap_hostname: name or IP address of the LDAP server
    :json string ldap_idmap_backend: IDmap backend
    :json string ldap_kerberos_principal: Kerberos principal
    :json string ldap_kerberos_realm: Kerberos realm
-   :json string ldap_machinesuffix: suffix that is used for machines
    :json string ldap_netbiosalias: NetBIOS alias
    :json string ldap_netbiosname_a: NetBIOS hostname
-   :json string ldap_passwordsuffix: suffix that is used for passwords
    :json string ldap_schema: LDAP schema type
    :json string ldap_ssl: encryption mode (off/on/start_tls)
-   :json string ldap_sudosuffix: suffix that is used for SUDO users
    :json integer ldap_timeout: timeout for LDAP commands
-   :json string ldap_usersuffix: suffix that is used for users
    :reqheader Content-Type: the request content type
    :resheader Content-Type: the response content type
    :statuscode 200: no error